lebriankim/FlavourFinder/README.md

 _INSTRUCTIONS: Included here is a list of commonly used IBM AI services.
 Remove any services you did not use, or add others from the linked catalog not already listed here.
 Leave only those included in your solution code.
 Provide details on where and how you used each IBM AI service to help judges review your implementation.
 Remove these instructions._

-- [IBM Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 - [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Discovery](https://cloud.ibm.com/catalog/services/watson-discovery) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- List any additional [IBM AI services](https://cloud.ibm.com/catalog?category=ai#services) used or remove this line

 ### Other IBM technology used